Lumi-supercomputer/Getting_Started_with_AI_workshop/09_Extreme_scale_AI/README.md

           --local_rank \$SLURM_LOCALID \
           --world-size \$SLURM_NPROCS \
           --epochs 2 \
-          /flash/project_465001063/data-sets/data-resnet-small
+          /flash/project_465001363/data-sets/data-resnet-small
 ```
 Note that, in spite of this being a similar example to what we tested before the options and their meaning changed a bit.
 E.g. the number of worker is per GPU in this case.

 ## I/O considerations hands-on exercise

-In our computer vision example.
-We experienced the I/O limits - we aimed at using flash storage.
+In our computer vision example, we experienced the I/O limits - we aimed at using flash storage.
 If one would have used scratch storage it would have been worse.
 However, the limits of flash storage wouldn't have let us have the complete set of files.
 So there are always tradeoffs we have to observe.

 ### 1. Play with datasets and training models

 You are welcome to try larger data-sets and from different storage types to see how that affects the training.
 The largest the model more time the initialization will take as the labels are being processed.
 You can also select smaller models, like Resnet-18, so that you make things less GPU-bound and observe more easily the challenges around the data input pipeline.

-### 2. Prestage in memory
+### 2. Pre-stage in memory

 If limited by I/O, we could try in-memory storage.
 LUMI nodes don't have local SSD but have significant ammount of memory, so that could be sufficient for your needs.
 To store data in memory it is sufficient to do it as files under `/tmp` as that lives in memory.
 So we can do:
 ```
-srun tar -C /tmp -xf /flash/project_465001063/data-sets/data-resnet-small.tar
+srun tar -C /tmp -xf /flash/project_465001363/data-sets/data-resnet-small.tar
 ```
 to expand the trimmed down data set into memory and then we can just our model training there:
 ```